-Underage drivers.
 Motorists who are under 18 years old are prohibited from using cellphones and other wireless telecommunication devices while driving.
+The prohibition applies regardless of whether the device is being used in a hands-free manner.
 A violation is a traffic infraction and carries up to $250 in fines.
 For a second or subsequent violation, the judge can suspend the driver’s license for up to six months.